IMAGINARY/sumory-bears/README.md

 - `settings`: The name of a settings file to load.
 Defaults to `settings.yml`.
 It must reside in the root directory and have a name that only contains letters, numbers, - or _, and ends in `.yml`.
+- `sentry-dsn`: Sentry DSN to use for error reporting.
+Defaults to none.

 ## Configuration